 Reputation deserved?
 Yes

-What to expect: Squaw Valley and Alpine Meadows (part of Tahoe Super Pass) joined forces a few years ago, combining for more than 6,000 acres.
+What to expect: Palisades Tahoe (name changed in 2021; it was formerly known as Squaw Valley and Alpine Meadows) is part of Ikon Pass and boasts more than 6,000 acres.
 Honestly, it’s so big it’s overwhelming, so pick a side to focus on.
-Stay in ski-in/ski-out accommodations at the Squaw Valley village for the easiest access to the snow, or choose one of the large number of vacation rentals within a short drive.
+Stay in ski-in/ski-out accommodations at the Village at Palisades Tahoe for the easiest access to the snow, or choose one of the large number of vacation rentals within a short drive.

 Known for: Singles (think bachelor parties and ladies’ weekends)